j19sch/building-an-api-testing-framework/exercises/exercise_3.md

 - `function` is limited to a particular test (default)
 - `module` is limited to a particular file
-- `session` is executed once for all the tests you're running Here's how you'd modify your fixture decorator to limit the fixture to one test:
+- `session` is executed once for all the tests you're running Here's how you'd modify your fixture decorator to run once per file with tests:
-`@pytest.fixture(scope="function")`.
+`@pytest.fixture(scope="module")`.

 Note that not only tests can use fixtures, fixtures can also use other fixtures.